Pazekal90/recombee-SHA1-HMAC-Postman-Pre-request-Script/README.md

     "hmac_sign" with the value "{{hmac_sign}}"
     These params should always be at the end of the request to get the script working properly.
 4) Add the following Pre-request Script that computes the two variables and adds them into your environment
-5) Fill your and SECRET_KEY with your private key from Recombee(from the corresponding Recombee DB)
-6) Your request GET URL should look like this(Example to list all items from Recombee): https://rapi.recombee.com/{{RecombeeDB}}/items/list/?hmac_timestamp={{hmac_timestamp}}&hmac_sign={{hmac_sign}}
+5) Your request GET URL should look like this(Example to list all items from Recombee): https://rapi.recombee.com/{{RecombeeDB}}/items/list/?hmac_timestamp={{hmac_timestamp}}&hmac_sign={{hmac_sign}}
 */